lizmat/Updown/README.md

 #### node_ids

-Returns a list of "node_id"s of the monitoring servers of the `Updown` network.
+Returns a list of "node_id"s of the monitoring servers of the `Updown.io` network.
 Takes an optional named boolean argument `:update` to indicate that the information should be refreshed if it was already obtained before.

 #### node